 Are you or someone you love suffering from Acne and associated symptoms?
 At Universal Sound Therapy we deal with all sorts of issues including Acne with our sound therapies.

-Universal Sound Therapy is in the business to help your body heal and we are so confident that it will work for you that we offer you a 90-day money back guarantee.
-And if our Acne sound therapy CD doesn’t help, just return it for a full refund.
-Try to get that from your doctor or pharmacy.
+Our main objective is to help your body heal, and we are confident that our therapy can achieve this goal.
+That’s why we offer a 90-day money-back guarantee to our customers.
+If our Acne sound therapy does not provide the expected benefits, simply return it for a full refund.
+This is a guarantee that you will not receive from your doctor or pharmacy.

 - Decrease appearance of whiteheads, blackheads, and tender bumps

 - Has the correct frequencies to help your body retune itself

 - Opens and cleans up your meridians